CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the block SYS.4.1 printers, copiers and multifunction devices.md

 * Acceptance of the print job from the application,
 * Management of print jobs in a waiting list (spooling),
 * Supplementary additional information, such as separator pages, paper size or other properties,
-* Conversion into a data format understandable by the printer, such as PostScript or PCL,
+* Conversion to a data format understandable by the printer, such as PostScript or PCL,
 * Management of logical and physical printers,
 * User management and
 * Logging.
 Different operating systems favor different printing systems.
-Especially in heterogeneous IT landscapes, it is crucial that the printing systems are compatible with each other.
+Especially in heterogeneous IT environments, it is crucial that the printing systems are compatible with each other.
 Many systems provide interfaces to other printing systems.
 This allows, for example, a Unix system to access a printer managed by a Windows system.

 Depending on the operating system, the following printing systems are the most widespread: